310mc/https-310mc.github.io-tl/source/_posts/scout/manga_club.md

 {% endbubble %}

 {% bubble Tori %}
-You’re so naive, Takamine!
+You’re so naïve, Takamine!
 What if I had to perform a surgery!?
 I’d have to look at <em>blood</em>, y’know!
 That’s terrifying!
 I’d faint if I had to do that!
 {% endbubble %}

 {% bubble Midori %}